OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 Compilers (Optional)
 ++++++++++++++++++++
-OpenMDAO doesn't have a strict requirement on any compiled code, but we can optionally make use of some compiled libraries, if they are present in your python environment.
+OpenMDAO doesn't have a strict requirement on any compiled code, but we can optionally make use of some compiled libraries, if they are present in your Python environment.
 If you don't want to use any of these optional features, then you shouldn't need a compiler.
 You can install the compilers and build the libraries later on and OpenMDAO will use them.
 So its fine if you start out without the compiled stuff,